Oberwart: History

 At that time, 41 noble families lived in Felső-Őr.
 Some typical family names were: Ádám, Adorján, Albert, Andorkó, Balás, Bertha, Bertók, Fábián, Fülöp, Gál, Imre, Kázmér, Miklós, Orbán, Pál, Pongrácz, etc.

 After the Austro-Hungarian Compromise of 1867, the village began to develop rapidly, and the population reached 3900 people in 1910.
 According to the Treaty of Trianon in 1920, Felsőőr was annexed by Austria, but the Hungarian population opposed the decision and organised a movement to establish the autonomous province of Lajtabánság.
 In November 1921, the Austrian army occupied the village.

 After the annexation of Austria by Nazi Germany in 1938, the Jewish inhabitants of the village (appr.
 140 people) were deported, and the synagogue was transformed into a fire department depot.
 According to the Nazi policy of Germanisation, the old Hungarian school of the Reformed Church was secularized.
 In 1939 Oberwart was incorporated as a town.
 In April 1945 the Red Army occupied Oberwart after a week of fierce fighting and plundered the half-destroyed town.
 In the 1950s and 1960s, Oberwart was rebuilt and thoroughly modernized.
 On 2 September 1984, the European number-one hit Live Is Life by Opus was recorded on a concert in Oberwart in a live version with the audience singing along.

-On 5 February 1995, close to a Romani housing in Oberwart, the racist terrorist Franz Fuchs killed four young Romani men using a booby trap connected to a sign with the words "Roma zurück nach Indien" ("Roma go back to India").
+On 5 February 1995, close to a Romani housing in Oberwart, Franz Fuchs, an Austrian domestic terrorist, killed four young Romani men using a booby trap connected to a sign with the words "Roma zurück nach Indien" ("Roma go back to India").